 Signs & Symptoms of Impulsive BPD

-In addition to experiencing the symptoms of BPD, those with impulsive BPD tend to act quickly on desires, engaging in potentially dangerous behaviors without considering the consequences.
+In addition to experiencing the core symptoms of BPD, those with impulsive BPD tend to act quickly on desires, engaging in potentially dangerous behaviors without considering the consequences.
 They often feel pulled toward anything that offers instant gratification, as it helps them avoid a sense of emptiness or lack of fulfillment.

 Signs and symptoms of impulsive BPD include: